MarcGrol/service-catalog-mcp-server/README.md

 ## Introduction

-The mcp-server exposes a "service-catalog".
+This mcp-server exposes a "service-catalog".
 It allows AI agents (like Claude Desktop, Gemini CLI) to query the structure of very large software platform via natural text.
 I can answer questions about system architecture, module ownership, interface dependencies and database usage.

 ## Features